-KU Professional & Continuing Education certifies hundreds of Lean Six Sigma Green Belts, offers organizations customized online training
+KU Lifelong & Professional Education certifies hundreds of Lean Six Sigma Green Belts, offers organizations customized online training

-As of early spring 2020, more than 450 local professionals received Lean Six Sigma Green Belt Certification from University of Kansas Professional & Continuing Education (KUPCE).
-Not only is this five-day course available online, KUPCE also tailors the instruction for in-house delivery to requesting employers.
+As of early fall 2020, more than 470 local professionals received Lean Six Sigma Green Belt Certification from University of Kansas Lifelong & Professional Education (LPE).
+Not only is this five-day course available online, LPE also tailors the instruction for in-house delivery to requesting employers.

 Organizations of all sizes and industries encourage their employees to earn this certification from KU in Overland Park.
 Local organizations include the following:

 - American Academy of Family Physicians

 - Clinical Reference Laboratory

 - Crestwood Equity Partners

 - Harcros Chemicals

 - Viega LLC

 - Assessment Technologies Institute